slolab/.github/profile/README.md

-# Biomedical Knowledge Representation and Artifical Intelligence Lab
+# Accessible Biomedical Artifical Intelligence Research

+At the intersection of open science and artificial intelligence (AI), we work to make biomedical research more accessible and AI methodologies more transparent and effective.

 ## Mission statement